msoulier/pelican_blog/content/pages/resume.rst

 material in this summary, please refer to the section entitled Experience, and the sections that follow it.

-1. Eleven year's experience with `Mitel`_ as a software engineer, working on the Mitel 6000 Managed Application Server (formerly the E-Smith server and gateway), as well as applications on top of that server such as the Teleworker Solution (now Mitel Border Gateway), Secure Recording Connector, Office Productivity blade, and the IPSec VPN blade.
+1. Thirteen year's experience with `Mitel`_ as a software engineer, working on the Mitel 6000 Managed Application Server (formerly the E-Smith server and gateway), as well as applications on top of that server such as the Teleworker Solution (now MiVoice Border Gateway), Secure Recording Connector, Office Productivity blade, and the IPSec VPN blade.
 I worked on other add-on blades as well, such as Mobile Extension, Groupware, Instant Messaging, Web Access Control, and others.
 I have spent much of my